opflucker/NetCoreResults/README.md

-There are some libraries that implement this monad, but most used functionality requires an extremely short code, so we can avoid implement it aourself.
+There are some libraries that implement this monad, but most used functionality requires an extremely short code, so we can avoid import a library and implement it ourself.

 This is a short implementation example.
 Relevant design decisions: